Jeanne Calment

-Jeanne Louise Calment (/fr/; 21 February 1875 – 4 August 1997) was a French supercentenarian.
-With a documented lifespan of 122 years and 164 days, she is the oldest person in history whose age has been verified.
+Jeanne Louise Calment (/fr/; 21 February 1875 – 4 August 1997) was a French supercentenarian who is the oldest person in recorded history whose age has been verified, with a documented lifespan of 122 years and 164 days.
 Her longevity attracted media attention and medical studies of her health and lifestyle.
-Calment is the only person in history who has been verified to have reached the age of 120.
+Calment is the only person in history who has been verified to have reached the age of 120 years.

 According to census records, Calment outlived both her daughter and her grandson.
 In January 1988, she was widely reported to be the oldest living person in the world.
 In 1995, at age 120, she was declared to be the oldest person in history with a verified date of birth.